DAMarkoff/PetProject_Service_Station/Readme.txt

 		/reg

 ToDo Dmitrii:

+	- user can provide the user's vehicle id to create the storage order. if the user's vehicle id has been provided, the size name will be ignored.
+		(size name or vehicle id) - required one of those
     	- rename the def's names
     	- rename the DB field's names
 	- move to managers table
 	- validate first_name and last_name
 	- restore hased passwords